Tag Archives: Science of Reading

 The Simple View of Reading

 The Simple View of Reading has come up in source after source.
-Basically, the Simple View of Reading states that reading copmrehension depends on two things: word recognition and language comprehension.
+Basically, the Simple View of Reading states that reading comprehension depends on two things: word recognition and language comprehension.
 This approach to reading is well studied and replicated over time (to read one study, published by the NIH, click here).
 And I think we can all agree that reading comprehension is the goal of effective reading instruction.
 As a teacher in the trenches, I can appreciate a simple definition that translates easily into instructional goals.

 Word Recognition